 3. “Disabled animals have behavior problems … they’re more likely to snap and bite.”

 We’ve heard it over and over before.
 A shelter or rescue group tells us they have a dog that is blind, deaf, or blind and deaf, and she’s snapping or biting “because she can’t see or hear.”
 This is the classic problem of confusing causation with correlation.
 There are plenty of dogs who have no disabilities whatsoever who snap and bite, and yet no one would attribute the behavior problem to the fact that they can see and hear.
 Right?
 So why would anyone insist that being blind or deaf causes an animal to snap or bite?
 If an animal has an aggression problem, it’s because of his or her personality, not the disability.
 There are also people who use an animal’s disability to excuse or explain away an aggression problem, as if the disability somehow “justifies” it.
 Wrong.
 Aggression is not acceptable in any animal, whether they’re disabled or not.
 We expect our own disabled animals to have the same behavior standards and good manners as any well-behaved pet.
 Just because they’re disabled doesn’t mean we hold them to a lesser standard.

 A companion myth to this general one is that deaf or blind dogs snap when startled, especially when being woken up.
-In ten years of working with hundreds of blind, deaf, and blind and deaf animals, we have never not once been bitten by one no matter how much they’ve been startled.
+In 20 years of working with hundreds of blind, deaf, and blind-and-deaf animals, we have never been bitten by one no matter how much they’ve been startled.
 Again, if a dog snaps when startled, that’s because of his or her personality.

 4. “It’s more difficult to care for a disabled animal.”